1. RACGP professional standards committee terms of reference policy

 7.2 Appointment and tenure

-Council may fill casual vacancies by appointment.
+the RACGP Board may fill casual vacancies by appointment.
 A replacement Committee member’s term must not exceed the balance of the replaced member’s term (but for the vacancy).

 The Committee must meet quarterly or as otherwise needed.